-If you are a bit perplexed as to how you should kick-off your retreat, you have come to the right place.
-We have a plethora of ideas that will get your retreat off to a fantastic start.
-From ice breaker activities to creative ventures, we’ve compiled a list of nine ways to kick off a retreat.
+If you are a bit perplexed as to how you should kick off your retreat, or have questions about what fun activities to plan for, you have come to the perfect blog post to get you squared away.
+We have a solid list of 9 great ideas that will get your retreat off to a fantastic start.
+From ice-breaker games to creative thinking challenges, to feats of physical activity, our list of nine ways to kick off a retreat has you covered.

 Get your group’s creative juices flowing by writing a collaborative story.
-Begin with a blank sheet of paper and a pen.
-Ask for a volunteer to write the first sentence of the story.
+This ice-breaker game begins with a blank sheet of paper and a pen.
+Ask for a volunteer to write the first sentence of the story within a short time limit.
 Then, have him pass the pen and paper to his right so the next person can add his own unique sentence or two to the story.
-Keep on passing the pen and paper until your team has composed a brief story.
+Keep on passing the pen and paper until your team has composed a brief story in no time flat!

-Pick up a large puzzle, dump the pieces out onto a sizable table and set up the puzzle box front for everyone to see.
+Pick up a large jigsaw puzzle, dump the pieces out onto a sizable table, and set up the puzzle box front for everyone to see.
 Let your group complete the puzzle and they’ll feel like a cohesive unit as they embark on retreat activities.

 Jot down a list of icebreaker questions in reference to places people have gone and things they might have done.
 Put a signature line beneath each question.
 Make copies of the list and pass one out to each participant.
 Just make sure there is at least one question for each participant.
 Let your group circulate and ask these questions until they pinpoint someone who can answer in the affirmative.
 He then signs his name beneath the question.
 The goal is to finish the list first but also to learn more about fellow retreat-goers.

-Pass out pen and paper to each participant.
-Split up into smaller groups.
+For this team-building activity, all you need to do is pass out pen and paper to every member of the entire team.
+Split up into smaller groups and select a team leader for each.
 Allow two or three group members to conjure up an image for the other participant(s) to draw.
 Those who have a mental picture of the image are allowed to describe it without stating what it is.
 Those with pen and paper attempt to draw the image based on its verbal description.

-Everyone loves a good old fashioned tug-of-war.
-Bring a long and thick rope to your retreat.
+Anyone who loves outdoor activities also loves a good old-fashioned tug-of-war, so for a fun game during your retreat divide into teams and compete!
+Bring a long, thick rope to your retreat!
 Divide your participants into two teams with equal numbers of people and engage in a tug-of-war.
-It will lighten the mood, foster teamwork and bring out the inner-child in each participant.
+It will lighten the mood, foster teamwork, and bring out the inner-child in each participant.

 Refreshing Mountain is a year-round retreat and adventure center providing family friendly fun and refreshment for over 30 years in Lancaster County, PA.
 We provide overnight retreat facilities as well as a variety of outdoor adventures, day field trips, and corporate team-building events, and overnight getaways with activities including zipline canopy tours, high ropes course, climbing tower, problem-solving challenges, and much more.
 Our center is built on 80 acres of beautiful PA woodland and is conveniently located just a short drive from Lancaster and Hershey attractions.